Techtonica/curriculum/javascript/basic-js-practice.md

 - Create 3 examples using Math().

-- How to return a function
+- How does a function return output?

-- Write a loop
+- Demonstrate how to write a loop.

-- Create an object.
+- Create an example object.